A common language, shared cultural interests, large geographical areas – Australia and the US have a lot of things in common.

 An added bonus for Australia is that they have gotten rid of the penny- prices are rounded, making things easier and saving the pockets of shoppers everywhere from being weighed down with nearly useless coins.

-In America, we tend to eat a lot of turkey, chicken, beef, while in Australia, turkey is harder to come by, but lamb and pork are very popular.
+In America, we tend to eat a lot of turkey, chicken, beef.
+In Australia, turkey is harder to come by, but lamb and pork are very popular.
 As someone who enjoys a turkey sandwich or a tuna melt on occasion, this is not something you’re likely to find on a restaurant menu, but sausages, chicken schnitzels, or roast lamb are popular dishes.
 Only a minute difference, but one to keep in mind on Thanksgiving, if no other time.

 If you order a light beer in Australia, you’ll get a beer with low alcohol content.
 Order a light beer in America, you’ll get a beer with lighter flavour.
 Take care to remember this, or there’s a good chance your Australian friends will mock you (not that I speak from experience…).
 The light beers in Australia aren’t alcohol free, rather are a lower alcohol content than what are referred to as ‘full-strength beers’.

-For any other expats or visitors who have spent time in Australia, what other differences or odd things have you noticed here, compared to your home country?
+For any other expats or visitors who have spent time in Australia, what other differences have you noticed here, compared to your home country?
 I find it all very fun and interesting, so would love to hear your thoughts below!